 You’ve heard how fabrics are good breeding spots for dust mites, especially if they are covered with dust and skin cells.
-Regular washing is ineffective in getting rid of dust mites, but does use a laundry dryer helps to kill the tiny pests?
+Regular washing is ineffective in getting rid of dust mites, but does the dryer heat helps to kill the tiny pests in laundry?

 Why Regular Washing Does Not Kill Dust Mites?